 Ore shoots can be structurally or chemically controlled.
-Where pressures and/or temperatures dramatically dropped during hydrothermal mineralizing events, structurally controlled ore shoots occur.
-Chemically controlled ore shoots may occur where there was a chemical reaction between the mineralizing fluids and country rock.
-Any where an igneous rock (hot) comes in contact with a reactive rock (such as limestone) is a great place to find gold and other minerals - such as the Tombstone district in Arizona.
+Where pressures and/or temperatures dramatically drop during hydrothermal mineralizing events, structurally controlled ore shoots occur.
+Chemically controlled ore shoots occur where there was a chemical reaction between the mineralizing fluids and country rock.
+Any where an igneous rock (hot) comes in contact with a reactive rock (such as limestone) provides a great place to find gold, silver, and other minerals - such as the Tombstone district in Arizona.

-The search for productive gold deposits requires a good background in prospecting and economic geology and some luck.
+The search for productive gold deposits requires good prospecting and geology skills, and luck.
 However, there are literally thousands if not millions of occurrences and deposits in the Western US including Alaska.
-Learn to identify gold.
-The best way to begin prospecting is to get a book that describes the gold mines and placers of a mining district near you.
-There are always many deposits near old gold mines that have been overlooked.
-Look at any geological maps to see what the trends of the veins, faults or shear zones are and then find these on the ground and start walking along those trends - you will find more gold and vein occurrences along those trends than was found in the past - this is almost guaranteed.
-I can't guarantee this for everyone, because there is always one or two people who couldn't find their way out of a closet, such as one guy I sent looking for iolite (Hausel, 2014).
+The best way to begin prospecting is to get a book that describes gold mines and placers in mining districts near you.
+There are always deposits near old gold mines that have been overlooked.
+Look at geological maps to see what the trends of veins, faults or shear zones are and then find these on the ground and start walking along those trends - you will find more gold and vein occurrences along those trends than found in the past.
+I can't guarantee this for everyone, because there are always people who can't find their way out of a closet, such as one Colorado prospector I sent looking for iolite gemstones (Hausel, 2014).

-This is how I found more than a hundred gold deposits and anomalies.
-An understanding of geology helps.
-So, get hold of books in your area that describe where gold deposits are found.
+Get hold of books in your area that describes where gold deposits are found.
 Pick out the exciting areas and look at the deposit described in a book and look around for what the old prospectors missed (they missed a lot!).
-Search for publications at your local geological survey (usually they have a few good publications).
+Search for publications at your local geological survey.
 If you are in Wyoming, I published numerous books that are available on the Internet, the University of Wyoming bookstore and the Wyoming Geological Survey.
 In particular, get copies of Bulletin 68 and 70 and Report of Investigations 44.
-If in Arizona, there are likely hundreds of lode gold deposits that have been missed because of so many eluvial placers with no reported gold source (the gold came from somewhere!).
+If in Arizona, there are hundreds of lode gold deposits that have been missed.
 Colorado and California have hundreds of possibilities, but personally, I would look in Arizona, Wyoming, Montana and Alaska.
-For additional information on gold, gold in Nevada, New Mexico, Utah, Idaho, Washington, Oregon and South Dakota, watch for other blogs and keep track of my GOLD and Consulting websites as I will periodically update these.

 "Old mines never die, they are just forgotten".
-And enormous gossan exposed at the United Verde mine in Arizona.
-This property was mined for copper, gold, silver and zinc over many decades and then it was closed.
+The United Verde mine property in Arizona was mined for copper, gold, silver and zinc for decades and then closed.
 Was it mined out?
 No - few mines are ever mined out.
-It is just that the economics prior to the 1960s made it uneconomic to mine.
-But at today's high gold prices (compare $1700+ per ounce to $35 per ounce) many of these old mines are likely economic.
-It is reported that the former miners did not recover the low-grade zinc and copper ore at the United Verde, and it likely still contains more than a million ounces of gold.
-Additionally, after examining the aerial photos over this region, it is apparent that there is a 10+ mile gossan that likely is underlain by several massive sulfide deposits that remain unexplored.
-Remember, old mining districts often contain many opportunities.
+The economics prior to the 1960s made it uneconomic to mine.
+But at today's high gold prices (compare $1700+ per ounce to $35 per ounce) many old mines are likely economic.
+It is reported that past miners did not recover low-grade zinc and copper ore at the United Verde, and it likely still contains more than a million ounces of unmined gold.
+Examine aerial photos over the region, it is apparent there is a 10+ mile gossan that likely is underlain by several massive sulfide deposits that are unexplored.

-While you are looking for gold deposits, remember, there are probably just as many if not more gemstone and diamond deposits that have been missed by prospectors and geologists.
-I recently found a major field of cryptovolcanic structures that are likely diamondiferous kimberlites sitting right along Interstate 80 west of the State Capitol of Wyoming.
-With a good arm, one could probably hit some of these with a rock next to the interstate.
-These remain unexplored and were just discovered a couple of years ago!
+While you are looking for gold deposits, remember, there are probably just as many, that were missed by prospectors and geologists.
+I recently found a major field of cryptovolcanic structures that are likely diamondiferous kimberlites sitting right along Interstate-80 just west of the State Capitol of Wyoming.
+With a good arm, one could probably hit some of these with a rock while standing next to the interstate.
+These remain unexplored!

-Some of these are so obvious, that it makes one wonder what everyone has been doing.
+Some of are so obvious, that it makes one wonder what everyone is doing.
 Take for instance the Cedar Ridge opal deposit.
-Probably the largest opal deposit in North America was sitting right on the side of the main highway to Riverton, Wyoming and exposed in numerous road cuts in an oil and gas field and in a pipeline - but totally overlooked.
-Even after the announcement of this major field in 2003, it still remains pretty much unexplored!
-This deposit contains opals in road cuts that weigh more than 100,000 carats.
-The opal is mostly common opal, but I also found fire and precious opal and some spectacular 'Sweetwater' agates.
-How anyone could have overlooked this, is beyond comprehension.
-But it sat there for several million years, untouched, other than a few brief mentions of the presence of opalized rock in old USGS reports!
+Possibly the largest opal and agate deposit in North America sitting right on the side of the main highway to Riverton, Wyoming and exposed in numerous road cuts in an oil and gas field and pipeline - but totally overlooked.
+Even after the announcement of this field in 2003, it still remains pretty much unexplored!
+This deposit has opals in road cuts that weigh more than 100,000 carats.
+The opal is mostly common opal, but I also found fire and precious opal and some spectacular 'Sweetwater' agate.
+It sat there, untouched, with just a few, brief, mentions of the presence of opalized rock in old USGS reports!

-Then there is likely the two largest colored gemstone deposits on earth that I found at Grizzly Creek and Raggedtop Mountain in the Laramie Range.
-How these can remain essentially untouched is beyond my understanding.
-At one deposit, I found gem iolite as large as 24,000+ carats with pieces in the outcrop that likely weigh hundreds of thousands (if not millions) of carats.
-The other deposit may host as much as 2.7 trillion carats based on past geological reports (that missed the fact that these were gemstones).
+Then there is likely the two largest colored gemstone deposits on earth I found at Grizzly Creek and Raggedtop Mountain in the Laramie Range.
+How these can remain untouched is beyond understanding.
+At one, I found gem iolite as large as 24,000+ carats with pieces in outcrop that are the size of Smart Cars.
+And another deposit may host as much as 2.7 trillion carats based on past geological reports which missed the fact that these were gemstones.
 Just imagine how valuable these deposits are even if you mined them, cut the stones, sold them and only made $1 profit!
-The primary gemstone, iolite, can be cut for $0.5/carat and is sold for $15 to 150/carat.
+The gem iolite, can be cut for $0.5/carat and sold for $15 to 150/carat.
 Nice profit!
-For those of you who wonder - I do not have claims on any of these, it was considered unethical when I was employed at the WGS (Although, today I am a consultant).
+For those of you who wonder - I do not have claims on any of these, it was considered unethical when employed at the WGS.